Service Publications: Weapons of War

-Inexpensive pamphlets highlighting military vehicles and weapons in Canadian use
+The Weapons of War series consists of inexpensive pamphlet-style booklets highlighting military vehicles, weapons, and artillery used by Canadian forces throughout the 20th century.
+Each volume typically examines one weapon system or vehicle type, such as the Bren Gun Carrier, Canadian Sherman Tank, or PIAT Anti-Tank Projector and provides a concise overview of its design, service history, and Canadian modifications.
+The series serves as an introductory guide for enthusiasts while maintaining technical accuracy.

 UpClose

-Detailed, scholarly examinations of uniforms, weapons, equipment and insignia employed by the Canadian Army through history.
+The UpClose series presents more comprehensive, in-depth studies of Canadian uniforms, insignia, and equipment employed by the Canadian Army through history.
 These titles are designed to give collectors, researchers and museum curators in-depth information on a single topic.
 The books are written largely form primary, archival sources with extensive use of contemporary photographs.
 Modern studio photographs also augments the text.

 There are eight titles in the UpClose series: